TheC0mmand/WibWobPadaboom/ADMINCLIENT.en.md

 ## Starting

-1. Configure and import PostgreSQL according to `../DEMARRAGE_WIBWOB.en.md`.
+1. Configure and import PostgreSQL according to `README.en.md`.
 2. Stop the server before directly modifying the database.
-3. Run `WibWobAdmin-Obfuscated.exe`.
+3. Run `WibWobAdmin.exe`.

 Python is not required to use the release executable.